Data Science Specialization is one of the best-known sets of courses offered by Coursera in conjunction with Johns Hopkins University.

 Coursera John Hopkins Data Science is a ten-course program that covers the data science process from data collection to the production of data science products.
 It focuses on implementing the data science process in R.

-Coursera Data Science Specialization Review
+Coursera Data Science Specialization Review in 2022

 How Data Science Specialization JHU Coursera Works